 I offer concessionary rates for people on low incomes, although all concessionary spaces are currently full.

 How long will I attend?

-I offer open-ended therapy for the simple reason – only you will know when you’ve had enough sessions.
+I offer open-ended therapy for the simple reason – only you will know when you've accomplished the changes you hope to achieve.
 I advise a commitment to a minimum of six sessions once we’ve decided to work together.

 “Counselling has been rewarding, personal, professional, enabling and empowering.
 I’ve found my self-worth has increased and have realised that I can change my life for the better.
 I feel empowered, self-aware, stronger, more resourceful, and better able to deal with any challenges that arise”, David A